graeme-winter/dials_tutorials/i19-workshop/dials/README.md

 dials.scale symmetrized.expt symmetrized.refl
 ```

+If you have a lot of heavy atoms, or a large crystal, it could be beneficial to relax the constraints on the absorption correction with `absorption_level=medium` or `high`.
 This will give a summary at the end which includes an estimate of the resolution limit and some overall scaling statistics:

 ```
 Resolution limit suggested from CC½ fit (limit CC½=0.3): 0.61